raerose01/deconstructSigs/README.md

                        sample.id = 2)
 ```

+#### `A bit about normalization`

-If the input data frame only contains the counts of the mutations observed in each context, as is the case with the output from `mut.to.sigs.input`, then additional parameters must be given to `whichSignatures` to normalize the data.
+If the input data frame only contains the counts of the mutations observed in each context, as is the case with the output from `mut.to.sigs.input`, then the data frame must be normalized.
+In these cases, the value of `contexts.needed` should be TRUE.
+An error will be raised if each row of the input data frame does not sum to 1.

-In these cases, the value of `contexts.needed` should be TRUE and `trimer.counts.loc` parameter should be used to point to the location of a file containing the number of times each trinucleotide context is found in the sequencing region or a loaded data frame with this information.
-Included with the package is `tri.counts.exome`, which contains the trinucleotide counts for an exome and `tri.counts.genome`, which contains the trinucleotide counts for the hg19 genome.

-For the example used in `mut.to.sigs.input`, the call to `whichSignatures` would look as follows:
+Two additional parameters to `whichSignatures` dictate how any further normalization is done.
+By default these parameters, `tri.counts.exome.loc` and `tri.counts.genome.loc`, are set to NULL.

+If only `tri.counts.exome.loc` is given, the input data frame is normalized by number of times each trinucleotide context is observed in the exome.

 ``` r
 # Determine the signatures contributing to the two example samples